 MOS planned to redevelop the Skagway Ore Terminal in Skagway, Alaska, with 196 days of pile installation and removal.
 This project involved installation and removal of 36 temporary steel pile guides, removal of 692 piles, and installation of 244 permanent steel piles.
 Two different installation methods were used: vibratory pile driving and impact pile driving.
-Due to unexpected delays, MOS
+Due to unexpected delays, MOS did not complete the construction during the initial 1-year period, completing removal of 385 piles and installation of 101 piles.

-This renewal request is to cover a subset of the activities covered in the initial IHA that was not completed during the effective IHA period and which is planned to occur during the effective period of the proposed renewal IHA.
-Specifically, MOS plans to install two 24-in piles and remove ten timber piles, which are necessary to stabilize a single existing fender.
-The remainder of the initially planned work would not be conducted under this proposed renewal IHA.
+This renewal is to cover a subset of the activities covered in the initial IHA that was not completed during the effective IHA period and which is planned to occur during the effective period of the renewal IHA.
+Specifically, MOS plans to install two maximum-diameter 24-in piles and remove ten timber piles, which are necessary to stabilize a single existing fender.
+The remainder of the initially planned work would not be conducted under this renewal IHA.

-The likely or possible impacts of the MOS's proposed activity on marine mammals is unchanged from the impacts described in the initial IHA.
+The likely or possible impacts of the MOS's activity on marine mammals is unchanged from the impacts described in the initial IHA.
 Potential non-acoustic stressors could result from the physical presence of the equipment, vessels, and personnel; however, any impacts to marine mammals are expected to primarily be acoustic in nature.
 Sounds resulting from pile installation, removal, and drilling may result in the incidental take of marine mammals by Level A and Level B harassment in the form of auditory injury or behavioral harassment.